openstack-archive/swift-specs/specs/swift/erasure_coding.rst

 **SCENARIOS:**

+The following series of pictures illustrate the various scenarios more completely.
+We will use these scenarios against each of the main functions of the reconstructor which we will define as:

+#.
+Reconstructor framework (daemon)
+#.
+Reconstruction (Ssync changes per spec sequence diagram)
+#.
+Reconstructor local data file cleanup
+#.
+Rebalance
+#.
+Handoff reversion (move data back to primary)

 *TODO: Once designs are proposed for each of the main areas above, map to scenarios below for completeness.*

 .. image:: images/recons1.png